 Usually, physicians can easily diagnose erythema by its tell-tale target or bull’s eye rash.
 There is no excessive heat associated with the bumps and lesions, and redness disappears upon applying pressure to the skin with a finger.
 However, if a physician isn’t certain, a biopsy may be performed, along with blood tests, x-rays, and throat cultures.

-Treating erythema involves various anti-inflammatory drugs or corticosteroids taken by mouth or local injection.
+Erythema treatment involves various anti-inflammatory drugs or corticosteroids taken by mouth or local injection.
 Other drug therapies may include NSAIDs, antiobiotics, antihistamines, photomodulation therapy, and Burrow’s compresses.

-Treatment may also involve the cessation of any and all medications that are causing the erythema.
+Erythema treatment may also involve the cessation of any and all medications that are causing the erythema.

-Good nutrition is also recommended (as it always is!) in addition to the above treatments and may include eating healthy and taking vitamin and mineral supplements.
+Good nutrition is also recommended (as it always is!) in addition to the above erythema treatments and may include eating healthy and taking vitamin and mineral supplements.

 Preventing erythema includes proper treatment of underlying diseases that are caused by medications, limiting exposure to the sun, proper immune system support, and good hygiene to prevent secondary infection.